1.

 Director saw Onimex, Xanax, Dayton; and every nuance recorded by Kiles'

-sensory perception, most of which, he felt no urgency to remember.
+sensory perception, most of which, he had no compulsion to

 58. By the time